 There have been several houses on the grounds over the years; however only the U-shaped Italianate villa, home to Howard Van Vleck and his family, remains.
 To learn more about the family and the history of the property click here.

-Over the last two decades, under the guidance of the Board of Management, the generous support and hard work of countless donors and volunteers have made it possible for the public to enjoy this beautiful, quiet green space in the heart of Montclair.
+Over the last two and a half decades, under the guidance of the Board of Management, the generous support and hard work of countless donors and volunteers have made it possible for the public to enjoy this beautiful, quiet green space in the heart of Montclair.

 The Gardens do not receive any municipal, county or state operating funds.
 The care and maintenance of the house and grounds is funded through memberships, grants, and the generous support of people who give what they can.
 Please consider becoming a Friend of Van Vleck to help us care for this most precious gift.